A CHANGE REGARDING OUR SCHEDULING

 PRINCE WILLIAM SOUND, SEA KAYAKING - $1850

 We have used this spring trip to celebrate the beginning of the field season since the 80s.
 This is OUR New Year’s party.
 Winter is over and exploring has returned.
 Prince William Sound changes dramatically throughout the summer and in late May there is a transparency that does not last long.
-Fragile new growth emerges thinly and precariously revealing the inner deep dark forest to all those present.
+Fragile new growth dangles thinly and precariously revealing the inner deep dark forest to all those present.
 Many land mammals are busy harvesting nutrients along the now snow bare beaches while the marine mammals are more at ease patrolling their usual pelagic haunts.
 Night is gone.
-The mountain tops and hillsides for the most part are still shrouded under deep cloaks of snow which adds to the illusion of their unquestionable glory.
+The mountain tops and hillsides for the most part are still shrouded under deep blankets of snow and this adds to the illusion of their unquestionable glory.
 On a blue sky day these mountains seem twice as tall as they are .
 We will pick a travel route that optimizes the spring break up and the welcoming beaches that have abandoned winter’s grasp.
-(We can also shorten the trip if that is the consensus of the group that signs up.)
+This year we will explore the west and northern coast of Knight Island, an area noted for lots of marine mammals and many pleasant upland hikes with commanding views.
+Prince William Sound changes dramatically through the short summer and so the July and August trips will celebrate this progression as the rain forest greens up and then ripens with fall harvest.

 KONGAKUT RIVER - $5250

-If there has been one certainty, it’s, ‘ if you offer a Kongakut trip, it will go’ - it’s the ultimate ‘no brag, just fact’ river.
-Perhaps the best contender for Wilderness Alaska’s favorite arctic river trip.
-We have decided to return our focus on the Arctic Refuge after several years exploring western Alaska’s NPR-A. A symphony of breeding birds, a dynamic palette of color during the peak bloom of wildflowers and with luck, a parade of caribou.
+Perhaps the number one contender for Wilderness Alaska’s favorite arctic river trip.
+We have decided to return our focus on the Arctic Refuge after several years exploring western Alaska’s NPR-A. Another assault is underway to open the Refuge to Industry which is just a reminder to appreciate what you have everyday.
+A symphony of breeding birds, a dynamic palette of color during the peak bloom of wildflowers and with luck, a parade of caribou.
 Expect excellent hikes and incredible scenery.
 Thus there is no better place to celebrate the explosion of the Arctic spring than here.
 In fact, the river’s numerous wonderful hikes are it’s most frustrating attribute for there isn’t nearly enough time to do even half of them.
 By trip’s end you will have also probably seen most of the classic arctic mammals and loads of migratory birds from several continents.
 I could go on, but it would be embarrassing and unnecessary; this is an Arctic classic.
-This is the normal mountain/foothills trip ending at Caribou Pass and with so many great places to explore we generally move everyday floating for a couple,few hours and hiking the remainder.
-The endless daylight energizes everyone during this busy schedule.
-It is such a favorite, that I like floating it twice each year.
-We offer a later departure for folks that want a quieter trip.
-There are definitely less people floating the river later, but that’s because it is less likely to see the big herd of caribou.
+This is the standard mountain/foothills trip ending at Caribou Pass and with so many great places to explore we generally move everyday, floating for half the day and hiking the remainder.
+The endless daylight energizes us during this busy schedule.
 Though the birds aren’t in full on breeding mode and the flowers are a little past prime, the country is still green and the hikes are all still there and the extra elbow room may make it the perfect trip for you.

 For better or worse, the Marsh Fork is located entirely in the mountain zone habitat; therefore it’s more of a high grading trip rather than a sampler.
 It is perfect for mountain lovers on a time budget.
 And without question it is scheduled solidly during the most glorious days of high summer.